morays-community/morays-doc/docs/source/nemo.api_4.rst

     END TYPE FLD_CPL

 Longitude and latitude sizes of the field do not need to be specified.
-It is automatically done during the initialization of the OASIS environment.
+It is automatically done during the initialization of the OASIS3-MCT environment.
 Exchange frequencies do not need to be specified either since they are managed by Eophis.

 For instance, here are the properties for two variables ``u`` and ``u_f`` whose IDs are ``jps_ssu`` and ``jpr_uf``.
 They are defined in the communication module whose ID is ``ntypinf``.